Mao’s Golden Mangoes

 Monday 15th February, 9.00pm

 Waldemar Januszczak thinks we’ve got the Renaissance wrong.
 It wasn’t centred on Italy, he argues in this four-part series, but built on pioneering achievements in northern Europe.
 In addition, he suggests we should see the Renaissance not as a return to the classical, but as a climax of medieval values.
-Followed by Botticelli’s Venus: The Making Of An Icon at 10pm.
+Followed by Botticelli’s Venus: The Making Of An Icon

 The magazine show continues with an episode that finds Helen Castor exploring why the Cold War is currently such a hot topic for historians.
 Plus Tom Holland reports on the discovery a Bronze Age body and Dan Snow speaks up for 1759, a year of British military victories, as possibly the most important year in history.